emilyanndavis/drafty/README.md

 The NWS API occasionally returns empty data.
 When this occurs, the value presented in the table is “n/a”.

 In mid-February, Drafty began recording abnormally high temperatures, in the neighborhood of 90–105 F (while the outdoor temperature was in the low 40s to mid 50s).
 Since these readings occurred in the afternoon on sunny days, I suspect they are skewed due to increased direct sunlight and the changing angle of light as we move from winter toward summer in the northern hemisphere.
 (Drafty is located just below a south-facing window.
 As we move from the winter solstice toward the summer solstice, the sun is—relatively speaking—moving higher into the sky.)
 I'm not yet certain how, or indeed whether, I will compensate for this phenomenon.

+## Making Drafty your own
+Want to build your own version of Drafty for that drafty room of your home?
+Follow these steps:

+### Setting up the Drafty data logger on your Raspberry Pi
+1. First, fork the [drafty-data-collection repo](https://github.com/emilyanndavis/drafty-data-collection) and clone it _to your Raspberry Pi_.
+It contains the code that collects the data, which means it must be installed on your Raspberry Pi.
+2. Fork the [drafty repo](https://github.com/emilyanndavis/drafty) (this one!) and clone it _to your Raspberry Pi_.
+It contains the data files that drafty-data-collection will write to, so it must be installed on your Raspberry Pi.
+If you typically run your Pi headless (i.e., without a display or other peripherals attached), you will likely want to clone the drafty repo to another computer as well.
+3. Follow the instructions in the [drafty-data-collection README](https://github.com/emilyanndavis/drafty-data-collection/blob/main/README.md).
+It will walk you through the hardware setup and software configuration you will need in order to run the data logger successfully.

+### Setting up your Drafty website
+Once you have Drafty successfully collecting data, it's time to check out the results!

+1. If this is your first time using Jekyll (either on this machine or ever), you will need to install both Ruby and Jekyll.
+Go to the [Jekyll docs' Installation page](https://jekyllrb.com/docs/installation/), select your operating system, and follow the instructions.
+2. From the command line, navigate to the drafty directory and run `bundle exec jekyll serve`.
+Optionally, include the `--livereload` flag if you want your site to automatically rebuild and reload whenever you save changes.
+3. Open a browser and navigate to `localhost:4000/drafty/`.
+You should see your Raspberry Pi's latest readings!
+4. To enable the History page's "Filter by Month" feature, you will need to specify which months are valid options.
+In the `_data` directory, edit the `months.yml` file so that it contains only the month(s) in which your Raspberry Pi has collected data.
+For example, if you're reading this in March 2024, and you just started running Drafty on your Raspberry Pi today, your `months.yml` file should look like this:

+    ```
+    - month: March
+      year: 2024
+    ```
+5. If you want to make your Drafty website public, you can use GitHub Pages.
+The simplest way to do this is to configure your site to publish whenever changes are pushed to a particular branch.
+Follow these ["Publishing from a branch" instructions in the GitHub docs](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch).
+6. Customize the content, styles, and/or features of your Drafty site as much or as little as you want.
+Have fun!